chadgevans/Faculty_Attrition_Study/Faculty_Attrition.md

 ![](graphs/KM_Graph-1.png)

 The default confidence interval (above) is log, which calculates intervals based on log(survival).
-Other options include plain or log-log.
-IDRE has code for another method called loghall.

 ### Statistical Test for differences

 Often it is useful to have a statistical test for whether survival curves of two groups differ.
-The following function implements the G-rho family of Harrington and Fleming (1982), with weights on each death of S(t)^rho, where S is the Kaplan-Meier estimate of survival.
-With rho = 0 this is the log-rank or Mantel-Haenszel test, and with rho = 1 it is equivalent to the Peto & Peto modification of the Gehan-Wilcoxon test.
-Allison also discusses other possibilities, including the Wilcoxon test, the Cox test of equality, the Tarone-Ware test of equality, the Peto-Peto-Prentice test of equality and the Generalized Fleming-Harrington test of equality.
-Let's look at the most common test, the log-rank test.
+Let's look at the most common test, the log-rank test (a.k.a. the Mantel-Haenszel test).

 ``` r
 survdiff(Surv(TIME, Censor) ~ EntryTENSTA, data = data, rho = 0)  # log-rank or Mantel-Haenszel test